bgschiller/bgschiller.github.io/src/content/blog/2024/12/12/constraint-solving-in-spreadsheets.md

 One rule we want to apply is that each talk should be scheduled exactly once.
 In a spreadsheet there's a natural place to put this rule: in a column to the right of the table.

 How might this look?
-Thinking about the indicator variables from [above](#formulating-the-problem-as-a-linear-program), we want each row to be associated with the set of indicator variables that are "on" for that row's value.
+Thinking about the indicator variables from [above](#formulating-the-problems-as-linear-programs), we want each row to be associated with the set of indicator variables that are "on" for that row's value.
 For the talks table, imagine there's a magic variable `X` that consists of a set of all `(venue, time_slot)` pairs associated with each talk.
-So for the "Beyond Syntax" talk, if `X` is `{(Madrona, 9:30), (Madrona, 10:00), (Fir, 12:00)}`, we understand that the talk is scheduled in the Madrona conference room at 9:30 and 10:00, and in Fir at 12:00.
+So for the "Beyond Syntax" talk, if `X` is `{(Madrona, 9:30), (Madrona, 10:00), (Fir, 12:00)}`, we understand that the "Beyond Syntax" talk is scheduled in the Madrona conference room at 9:30 and 10:00, and in Fir at 12:00.

 Let's think about constraints as constraining the value of this `X` variable, and try to write a rule that says, "each talk is scheduled exactly once".
 We can write this as a formula (with made-up functions `CONSTRAIN` and `LENGTH`) in a cell to the right of the table: